 In this post:

 The bulb of a projector is capable of projecting intense (very bright) white light.
 The intensity of this light is measured in lumens.
 Next time you are at the supermarket, have a look at the torches on sale: they will most likely have a rating in lumens — 200 to 300 lumens would be a pretty bright hand torch.
 Most data projectors sport light bulbs rated 2000 or more lumens!
+The bulbs are extremely expensive and consume a lot of electricity so it is best to switch the projector off when not in use.

 Most projectors connect via HDMI these days.
 A slightly older projector will connect via VGA (most projectors will have VGA and HDMI ports).
 A VGA cable can only transmit video (picture) data whilst an HDMI cable can transmit video and audio (sound) data.
 HDMI is also capable of transmitting data at a far faster rate than VGA.